CALCULATE YOUR SIP RETURNS

 What Is The Lock-In Period In An IPO?

-A lock-in period in an IPO restricts insiders from selling their shares for a set time, ensuring market stability and investor confidence after a company goes public.
+A lock-in period in an IPO restricts certain investors from selling their shares for a set time, ensuring market stability and investor confidence after listing.
+Understand why it exists and its impact.

 If you’ve been reading about IPOs, you may have come across the term lock-in period.
-It might sound technical, but don’t worry, it’s actually a straightforward concept.
 When a company launches its Initial Public Offering (IPO), it allows the public to buy its shares for the first time.
 But not everyone can sell those shares freely right away.

 Some investors, especially insiders like promoters, company executives, and big early investors, have to wait for a certain period before they can sell their shares.
 This waiting time is called the lock-in period.
 Let’s break this down so you can fully understand what it means, why it matters, and how it affects share prices and investor confidence.